1. Dishoom

 Time Out says

-Dishoom offers a taste of the old Irani cafés of Bombay, with a stylised decor to match.
-The London-based group already has a strong following up north; the launch saw people queuing down the street, and when we visited the crowds still hadn't thinned.
+The Indian mega-chain’s Manchester branch is loved and adored.
+If you don’t already know, Dishoom offers a taste of the old Irani cafés of Bombay, with a stylised decor to match.
+The London-based group now has a strong following up north, and people often queue down the street for it.

 Behind the modest frontage it's a multi-sensory hit: thick incense smoke wafts through corridors, ’60s Indian psych tracks drift over the speakers.
 The huge 150-seater dining room takes over the Grade II-listed Manchester Hall – a former freemasons' lodge – turning it into a dimly-lit treasure chest of marble, leather and dark wood panelling.